scottgerring/ctx-sharing-demo/README.md

 ### A Demo App

-* [opentelemetry-rust context-observer-test fork](https://github.com/scottgerring/opentelemetry-rust/tree/scottgerring/context-observer-test) - forked on top of Björn's context observer branch, and extended to capture local root span ID as well.
+* [opentelemetry-rust context-observer-test fork](https://github.com/bantonsson/opentelemetry-rust/tree/ban/context-observer-test) - Björn's context observer branch gives us the basic hook we need to capture what's happening in OTel.
+We will have to work to get this upstreamed before we can update dd-trace-rs.
 * [dd-trace-rs context-observer-test fork](https://github.com/scottgerring/dd-trace-rs/tree/scottgerring/context-observer-test) - add an implementation of the context observer that can write to either the polarsignal's label storage (and thus process TL), _or_, to stdout.
 * [async-web](async-web) - This is the Rust app.
 It is instrumented with [dd-trace-rs] with the context observation turned on, and some magical build args sprinkled in to ensure that the TL symbols are published in the resulting binary.